Bone Grafting in Preparation for Implants

 The surgical procedure

 During the bone grafting procedure, the gum tissue is pushed away and a bone grafting material is added to the deficient area.
 Next, a resorbable membrane is placed over the graft.
 This membrane not only contains the material within the desired space, but it also prevents soft tissue from growing into the graft.
-Usually four to six months of healing is needed before reentering the site to place an implant.
+Usually four to six months of healing is needed before the implant can be safely placed.

 Questions to ask if you are considering a bone grafting procedure: